 Addiction greatly impacts not only the individual but the family unit as a whole.
-When a parent realizes that their child is living with a substance use disorder, it can be devastating.
+When a parent realizes that their child is living with a substance use disorder (SUD), it can be devastating.
 They may feel powerless, angry, sad, and fearful.
 These emotional responses are normal.

 But the good news is that parents have the power to help their children in a unique way, sometimes in a way no one else can.

 Understanding of the nature of addiction and the options available for treatment, paired with quick action, parents can help their children to stop misusing substances.
-They can then connect their children with the help and support they need to address underlying issues and stay in recovery long-term.
+They can connect their children with the help and support they need to address underlying issues and stay in recovery.

 Addiction Is a Family Disease

 In addition to being a medical disorder, addiction is a disease the permeates everyone in the family.

 No one in the family is immune to the problems associated with addiction.
 Research shows that, in many circumstances, many or all other family members can be negatively impacted by a loved one’s struggle with addiction.